TheCacophonyProject/cacophony-api/test-cypress/ARCHITECTURE.md

 Thus the username "grant" would become something like cy_grant_010c03fb.
 * **cy_**  is prepended to indicate that it is a test artifact.
 (This allows us to delete such artifacts from our test server)
-* **_xxxxxxxx**  A random string is postpended to make it unique accross test runs.
+* **_xxxxxxxx**  A random string is postpended to make it unique across test runs.
 The same random string is used for all tests within the same test run.

-Sometimes, when developing a test you might want to user the same user, group etc accross run.
+Sometimes, when developing a test you might want to user the same user, group etc across run.
 You can do this by setting what the random string will be.
-In the above case use:
+For example in the above case the code would be:
 ```
   // this must be done before any names are used.
   initializeTestNames('010c03fb');